Whoever said humor is subjective has clearly never played the finest comedy games or had hilarious moments in entertaining video games.

 Platforms: Windows, Linux, Mac

-Garry’s Mod is a physics sandbox that lets players live out their video game fantasies using a robust set of creation tools.
+Garry’s Mod is a physics sandbox that lets players live out their video game fantasies using a powerful set of creation tools.

-It’s excellent for making games, designing levels, or simply browsing and playing through other people’s creations.
+It’s excellent for making games, designing levels, or simply browsing and playing through other people’s works.

 The game’s humor comes from its high degree of unpredictability, as you never know what to expect or if someone will do something insane.